We will review applications from home-schooled students on an individual basis.

 - You are strongly encouraged to present test scores in related high school prerequisite subjects such as Waterloo's Euclid Mathematics Contest or the Sir Isaac Newton Exam.
 Participation in these contests may require you to register through a local high school in your area.

 - If you take Ontario Grade 12 U/M courses to qualify for admission, the courses must be completed through a school that is accredited by the Ontario Ministry of Education or equivalent.

 - An Admission Information Form is required.

 - If your first language is not English, see Waterloo's English language requirements.

-Please note that the presence of supporting test scores and other documentation does not guarantee admission.
+Please note that providing supporting test scores and other documentation does not guarantee admission.